Drizz1le/drizz1le.github.io/README.md

 Website for custom wooden PC cases that showcases them &amp; then directs you to Amazon, or a different site, to buy.
 ## Todo
 - Set up Amazon account for redirect

 - Make a nice looking website & add products to it
-- Add 3d models for the PC cases & specs for them so builders can see what their buying and if its compatiable with their parts
+      - Add UI effects when hovering, etc
+      - Add 3d model view on sidebar
+      - Make about page
+      - Make an company email & contact us page

+- Get dimentions & show what is compatiable with this case